isomerpages/gb-assist/pages/solutionrepo/solution438.md

 ### Description

 Getz solution is a fully integrated platform that comprehensively resolves F&B's real critical pains in the front-of-house and back-of-house.
 It is tailored to handle F&B's fast moving, dynamic ordering and fulfilment processes in-store and out-of-store

-### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Getz_Group_Annex_3_20200702223650_Part_1.pdf' target='_blank'>here</a> to view details of solution.
+### Packages Available

 ### Eligibility Criteria